Skip to main content

 Kaitlyn Butcher

-Kaitlyn Butcher (she/her) is a second-year undergraduate at Muir College majoring in Cognitive Science: Design and Interaction and minoring in Entrepreneurship and Innovation.
+Kaitlyn Butcher (she/her) is a third-year undergraduate at Muir College majoring in Cognitive Science: Design and Interaction and minoring in Entrepreneurship and Innovation.
 From a young age, she explored the world of STEM through opportunities like Synopsys Science Fair, FIRST Robotics, and Maker Faire.
 From such experiences, she quickly developed her love for bringing bold, innovative ideas on paper to real life.
 She aspires to learn more about how technology can be designed and managed to enhance the quality of life for underserved individuals through coursework, research, and enriching organizations like Product Space at UCSD.

 • profile placeholder image